JohannesHedberg/ubuntu-workstation/README.md

 ### Gnome:
-create a git folder in home
+create git folder in home
-create a hidden themes folder in home
+create .themes folder in home
-copy the nord theme for gnome to .themes and apply it
+copy the nord theme for gnome to /usr/share/.themes and apply it
 install python-psutil which will enable setting things like wallpaper with this playbook
 set wallpaper and lock screen background
 set profile pic